Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 - I'll do full analysis after all this data is in and see where to go

 ## 3-6-2021
-I am starting to think that running all 3 trounds again, so make sure I get siilar results, is a good idea.
+I am starting to think that running all 3 rounds again, so make sure I get siilar results, is a good idea.
 I need to be able to vcerify all of this in my dissertation, and a sample size of 1 is never convicing.
 I should have the time for that, at least, maybe more.

 Luckily, it should be easy to just write the batche scripts and run them as I have been.
 I'll do that and see where things go from there.

+## 4-6-2021
+Took a look at it 1 round 3 data.
+By inspection, time seems to relate linearly to epochs and quadtratically to dimmensions, as expected.
+Seconds taken and AUC have no clear correlation, ubt I still need to check dim / epochs vs AUC.

+Interestingly, the difference between 50 and 100 dims for #epohs=50 in time if not clear; it is sometimes near 0 or negative!

+If it takes 1 minute to train a dataset of 4000 triples (over all epochs), then bioportal would take around 15 days to train.
+Thus, I want no more than 1 minute total time taken on datasets of 4000 triples, since the real datasets are so large.

+Interestingly, increasing dims seems to lead to higher AUC increases (and more consistent ones) than increasing epochs.
+Ideas
+- lack of data--it is just treating all concepts differently then (overiftting); a larger model that connects them maynot have that issue
+- maybe dims do help better form better-understanding vectors

+For dataset w/ 4000 triples and 2 parittions:
+- anything over 100 dims seems to take far to long to train (for bioportal especially) no matter the number of epochs, and can get REALLY long.
+100 seems generally in the right ballpark.
+There seems to be no clear advantage, ofddly, of 100 epochs over 50.
+However, there is an advantage of 100 dims over 50.

+For dataset w/ 10000 triples and 2 parittions:
+- New time cutoff is 150 seconds for 10k triples (same as 60 seconds for 4000)
+- Again, anything over 100 dims seems to take far to long to train (for bioportal especially) no matter the number of epochs, and can get REALLY long.

+For dataset w/ 10000 triples and 5 parittions:

+NOTE: these are all point estimates.
+I'll est st. dev. after iteration 2, which is sitll running rightn now.